-The YZ250F has seen its share of exciting times in the MX2 category, but none more so than the 2005 season where Yamaha Riders’ Antonio Cairoli, Andrew McFarlane and Alessio Chiodi placed first, second and third in the championship riding the YZ250F, and in 2021, with long-time Yamaha rider Maxime Renaux adding to its legacy by winning the FIM Motocross MX2 World Championship ahead of Monster Energy Yamaha Factory MX2 teammate Jago Geerts.
+The YZ250F has seen its share of exciting times in the MX2 category, including an incredible 2005 season where Yamaha Riders’ Antonio Cairoli, Andrew McFarlane and Alessio Chiodi placed first, second and third in the championship riding the YZ250F, and in 2021, with long-time Yamaha rider Maxime Renaux adding to its legacy by winning the FIM Motocross MX2 World Championship ahead of Monster Energy Yamaha Factory MX2 teammate Jago Geerts.

 With over a decade and a half of real world racing experience and a constantly evolving engineering philosophy behind it, a new generation of YZ250F was launched in 2018, complete with an electric start engine.
-Not only that, the overhauled YZ250F is narrower and more compact, and offers extra stability and control over rough terrain, which makes for better braking and even greater traction.
-The power delivery is more linear which means the bike has a smooth delivery of power and acceleration is optimized.
+Additionally, the overhauled YZ250F is narrower and more compact, offering extra stability and control over rough terrain, which makes for better braking and even greater traction.
+The power delivery is more linear, meaning the bike has a smooth power delivery and acceleration is optimized.